Amelie Morgan

 Amelie Morgan (born 31 May 2003) is a British artistic gymnast.
 She represented Great Britain at the 2020 Summer Olympics and won a bronze medal in the team event.
-She is the 2021 European Championships bronze medalist on the uneven bars.
-Additionally, she won the silver medal in the all-around at the 2018 Youth Olympics, as well as a silver medal on the floor exercise and a bronze on the balance beam.
-At the 2018 Junior European Championships where she won five medals (two silvers and three bronzes)—the most medals won by a British junior female gymnast at the European Championships.
+She is the 2021 European Championships bronze medallist on the uneven bars.

+As a junior she won the silver medal in the all-around at the 2018 Youth Olympics, as well as a silver medal on floor exercise and a bronze on balance beam.
+At the 2018 Junior European Championships she won five medals (two silvers and three bronzes)—the most medals won by a British junior female gymnast at the European Championships.

+Morgan competed for the Utah Red Rocks from 2021 to 2025, where the team had three third place finishes at the NCAA Championships as well as three Pac-12 Championships titles and one Big 12 Championship title.

 Early life

 Morgan was born in Slough, Berkshire, in 2003.
 She has a twin brother.
 She joined Slough Gymnastics club when they first opened in 2010.
 In 2017 she transferred to The Academy of Gymnastics.
 In order to juggle her education with her 35-hour a week training schedule, Amelie was homeschooled through Wolsey Hall, Oxford for her IGCSEs.
 She then moved to St Katherine's School to study her A levels, where she achieved an A* and two Bs.